cylkdev/matchbox/README.md

 ## Usage

-### Pattern Matching in Matchbox
+### Pattern Matching in Elixir vs. Matchbox

-Typically, in Elixir, you would match nested structures manually:
+Pattern matching in Elixir is powerful, but handling deeply nested structures can require multiple conditions, making the code more complex.

+Consider the following standard Elixir approach:

 ```elixir
 case data do